apache/commons-jexl/README.md

 + Single expression lambdas can be defined by using `=>` fat arrow operator

 + Variable argument lambdas can be defined by using `...` syntax after the last lambda argument

++ Local variables can be declared using java primitive type `int i = 0`

 + Last part of the ternary expression (along with the separating `:`) can be omitted, implying `null` as a result